joda01/evanalyzer/README.md

 ## Common issues
 *  Images used in the plugin cannot be in the RGB format, and must be monochromatic.
-*  Actually only VSI images can be processed.
+*  Actually VSI, TIF and CZI images can be processed.

 ## Screenshot